fkariminejadasl/bird-behavior/docs/details.md

 #### Labeled data
 The data is combination of several annotation.
 Since they are in different format and there was overlap between them, and mistakes, I had to make a separate data preparation script.
 It is in `scripts/prepare_labeled_data.py`.
+Original data is 3505 fixes of 20 length after removing the other class 3480 fixes​ remain.
+After combining data 4394 fixes of 20 length and after remvong the other class 4365 fixes remain.

 Data in memory
 ==============